Negotiating Relationships And Issues of Power in the Workplace

 Avoid comments like: Has anyone ever told you this before?
 A sure fire way to make someone feel disempowered.
 You're not concerned with what other people say.
 Your concern is the issue you have with this person.

 On that exact same note avoid the following statements: I'm not the only one who has this difficulty, but other people have mentioned it as well.
-Again this will make the person feel insecure and think that everyone is talking about her or him.
+Again this will make the person feel insecure and think that everyone is talking about behind her back.
 This approach also tends to escalate the interaction.
-The person might reply: Oh really, who is saying these things about me, why haven't they come to me?
-And by the way, people have been complaining to me about you too!

 Furthermore, this approach is not a fair way to address a problem that may be difficult for the person to hear in the first place.
 Your objective is not to make the person feel badly or prove that you are right.
 Your objective as a professional is to get the issue on the table and create a safe place for both of you where meaningful dialogue can happen and the issue can be resolved.

-Don’t forget that it’s the person’s behaviour and not his/her character that frustrates us on occasion.
-Without thinking, we tell people: you’re a drag, you’re being ridiculous, you’re too sensitive.
+Don’t forget that it is the person’s behaviour and not his/her character that frustrates us on occasion.
+Without thinking, we tell people: you’re over reacting,you’re being ridiculous, you’re too sensitive.
 This type of comment can be hurtful and cause a defensive reaction.
-Try instead to express disagreement or frustration with the behaviour and not the person.
-For example:
+Try instead to express disagreement or frustration with the behaviour and not the person

 5.2 Some tips on interpersonal communication